mountaindust/Planktos/README.md

 ## Quickstart

-There are three working examples in the examples folder, including a 2D simulation, a 3D simulation, and a simulation utilizing vtk data obtained from IBAMR which is located in the tests/IBAMR_test_data folder.
-More will be added.
-When experimenting with different agent behavior than what is prescribed in swarm.py (e.g., different movement rules), it is strongly suggested that you subclass swarm (found in framework.py) in an appropriate subfolder.
+There are several working examples in the examples folder, including a 2D simulation, a 2D simulation demonstrating individual variation, a 3D simulation, a simulation utilizing vtk data obtained from IBAMR which is located in the tests/IBAMR_test_data folder, and a simulation demonstrating subclassing of the get_movement method.
+More examples will be added as functionality is added.
+To run any of these examples, change your working directory to the examples directory and then run the desired script.

+When experimenting with different agent behavior than what is prescribed in the swarm class by default (e.g. different movement rules), it is strongly suggested that you subclass swarm (found in framework.py) in an appropriate subfolder.
 That way, you can keep track of everything you have tried and its outcome.
-See the code in the plankton folder for an example.
+See the code in the brine_shrimp folder for an example, though the data has not been included to run these scripts as it is very large.
+The results of the brine_shrimp scripts can be seen in Ozalp, Miller, Dombrowski, et al. (2020) *Biomimetics*.

 ## API
 Class: environment